 Table 7-13 provides the Baseline Biodiversity Unit, while Table 7-14 outlines the Biodiversity Units of Habitat Creation.
-Table 7-15 details the Biodiversity Units of Habitat Restoration, and Table 7-16 presents the findings on overall net loss or gain.
+Table 7-15 details the Biodiversity Units of Habitat Restoration, and Table 7-16 presents the findings on overall net alteration or gain.

 During field studies, the project area was observed to be under anthropogenic influence.
-Therefore, the baseline condition of the project area has been assessed as 'moderate (2)' in Table 7-13.
+Therefore, except for the E4.4 habitat, all other habitats within the project area have been assessed as having a baseline condition of 'moderate (2)' in Table 7-13.